 Cash for Gold USA will appraise your items within 24 hours of receipt (you can track the shipment online) and you’ll be paid by check, PayPal or bank wire.
 The gold buyer also offers a “Gold Price Maximizer” promise: If within 30 days after your check is written the price of gold goes up, Cash for Gold USA will send you the difference.

-Cash For Gold USA’s parent company, CJ Environmental, has an A+ rating from the Better Business Bureau.
-They insure your item up to $100,000, and will pay a 10% bonus above their quoted estimation if you ship your item within 7 days*.
+Cash For Gold USA’s parent company, CJ Environmental, is a reputable gold buyer with an A+ rating from the Better Business Bureau.
+They insure your item up to $100,000, and will pay a 10% bonus above their quoted estimation if you mail your gold item within 7 days*.

 Online gold buyer: Liberty Gold and Silver